-Gary’s research is at the intersection of macroeconomics and accounting, including studying the macroeconomic externalities of accounting information and how information in the accounting reports of business entities help assess macroeconomic trends and shape public policy.
-He is also interested in how accounting information reflects incentives for value creation within the firm.
+Gary’s research is at the intersection of macroeconomics and accounting, studying the macroeconomic externalities of accounting information for firm decisions, how information in the accounting reports of business entities help assess macroeconomic trends, and how accounting information reflects incentives for value creation within the firm.

 Before joining Katz in 2019, Gary completed his doctoral and masters studies in management at Rice University.
 Additionally, he holds a B.A. in economics from BYU as well as an M.A. in economics from Rice University.